GerritCodeReview/plugins_multi-site/DESIGN.md

   Having to deal with a very high number of site requires the implementation of a quorum on all the nodes available for replication.

-- **Requires Gerrit v3.0 or later**: Data conisistency requires a server completely based on NoteDb.
+- **Requires Gerrit v3.0 or later**: Data consistency requires a server completely based on NoteDb.
   If you are not familiar with NoteDb, please read the relevant [section in the Gerrit documentation](https://gerrit-documentation.storage.googleapis.com/Documentation/3.0.12/note-db.html).